ionic-team/capacitor-plugin-demo/README.md

 ## [Capacitor Core Plugins](https://capacitor.ionicframework.com/docs/apis)

 Implementation still pending for some of these.
 Pull requests welcome!
-See [issue list](https://github.com/ionic-team/capacitor-plugin-demo/issues) for details.
+Check out the [Project Board](https://github.com/ionic-team/capacitor-plugin-demo/projects/1) - any still in TODO status are fair game!

 * Accessibility
 * App